Shikaga/PitchBlackAnalysis/index.md

 The character of Riddick in *Pitch Black* is a simple human.
 He is strong and resourceful, a good guy to have on your side in a tight spot.
 But he is human nonetheless.

-As I have already pointed out before, both Johns and the crew are both roughly equal level in power when push comes to shove.
-When they catch him in the light they are able to overpower him in a one on one battle and Riddick struggles to fight a mere two of the creatures.
+As I have already pointed out before, both Johns and the crew are both roughly equal level in athletic power when push comes to shove.
+While he is rightly respected for his prowess in the darkness, when they catch him in the light they are able to overpower him in a one on one battle.
 He is not Superman.

-And yet, in a film that takes place less than ten years later, he has turned into a cross between Jason Bourne, Rambo and Conan.
+And yet, in a film that takes place less than ten years later, he has somehow turned into a cross between Jason Bourne, Rambo and Conan.

-The film starts on pretty solid ground, with Riddick's opening fight with the mercenaries on the ice planet, which remains firmly within the bounds of reality.
+The film starts on pretty solid ground, with Riddick's opening fight with the bounty hunters on an ice planet, which remains firmly within the bounds of reality.

 Riddick is outnumbered and outgunned.
 So what does he do?
-He goes to familiar ground, where he has the advantage and the mercenaries make easy pickings.
-Once safely in his cave where their vision and movement is hampered, Riddick takes them out one by one, "ghosting" them off screen.
-Finally, once all the henchmen are taken care of, Riddick takes on Toombs mano-a-mano to find out the required information.
+He goes to familiar ground, to the darkness, where he has the advantage and the mercenaries make easy pickings.
+Once safely in his cave where their vision and movement is hampered, Riddick takes them out one by one, "ghosting" them off camera.
+Finally, once all the henchmen are taken care of, Riddick takes Toombs on, mano-a-mano, to find out who sent him.

 This is actually a great scene.
 It is shot well, and the way that the camera is looking everywhere that Riddick is not, reminds the audience of how effective a stealth killer Riddick is.

-The Riddick we know *Pitch Black* would definitely have it in his power to take down these mercs, and the audience can't help but revel in it.
+Here we see the Riddick that know and love from *Pitch Black*.
+He is smart and calculating, using his quarries arrogance against them, before taking them down with a glee that the audience can't help but revel in it.
 We sit up in our seats waiting for more.

 But the problems start to occur when Riddick takes on the local militia on Helion Prime.
 Firstly, the militia's motivation is never fully explained.
 They just kind of show up, accuse Riddick of being a spy, and start shooting the place up.
 And once they are dispatched, nothing more comes of it.

 The only reason for this scene that I can think is that the writer thought that there had been too much exposition in the last five minutes (tell me about it) and that the audience must be getting bored.

-The fight scene is shockingly filmed and edited, but that isn't even really the problem.
-Riddick has never shown himself to be someone who would fearlessly take on twenty armed men, with no real fear of getting hurt.
+As I have already mentioned, the fight scene is shockingly filmed and edited, but that isn't even really the problem.
+The character or Riddick himself is also shockingly distorted.
+The Riddick from *Pitch Black* has never shown himself to be someone who would fearlessly take on twenty armed men, with no real fear of getting hurt.

 Sure, he starts by extinguishing the candles, once more reemphasising that he works best in the shadows, but I can't help but think that Riddick would have simply dived out of the window against such overwhelming odds.

-No one ever knows where a bullet is going to go, and while it is totally conceivable for other movie heroes to take on twenty men at once, it seems somewhat out of place.
+No one ever knows where a bullet is going to go, and while it is totally conceivable for other movie heroes to take on twenty men at once, it seems somewhat out of place for Riddick.

 Sadly, this is a theme that would continue for the entire film.
 Riddick is suddenly fearless.

-??? - Fill in more here about the rest of the film
+Riddick continues to take on legion upon legion of bad guys, from scores of Necromongers to the convicts of Crematoria.
+There are is even a boss fight at the end, which in all fairness, is a near universal trope of the genre, but feels so awkward by its conspicuous absence in *Pitch Black*.

+In every one of these fights, Riddick never seems to show the slightest bit of fear, or restraint.
+He charges in, all guns boazing, assured of success, because, hey, its the middle of the movie, he can't die yet right?

+And this is such a shame. *Pitch Black* set up such a unique hero, who has to make use of his brains to make up for his lack of brawn, and they carelessly discard this in favour of more "cooler" action scenes.

-But while Riddick's brawn is put into overdrive, his brains have clearly been lobotomised.
+And while Riddick's brawn had been clearly put into overdrive, his brains have likewise been lobotomised.
 In *Pitch Black* Riddick was always a thinker.
 He had a slow, pensive attitude to things, contemplating all the possible actions, weighing one against the other, before making his decisions.

 Nothing ever felt rushed or sudden with Riddick.
 He didn't suddenly decide to do things on a whim, every action was calculated to the final detail.